BonoboPLC/lojjo_wiki/administration/games.md

 ### Starting Games

+Press the Green Start Button to make the game Live on the site.

+> **Usage note:** If there are any missing configurationss, you will see "Incomplete Configuration" instead and get prompts to fix them.
+{.is-success}

 ### Stopping Games

-Stopping a game will stop any open instances and refund all bets.
-Should only be used when there are no open instances available and after all games in play have been completed.
+**To stop a game **

+1. Set the game to Closed and wait for any open instances to finish
+2. Press Stop

+Pressing Stop will kill any open instances, cancel and refund all bets to player accounts, and prevent any new Game Instances from being created.

+Only press Stop when there are no Game Instances  open for registration.

-> **Usage note:**  Before stopping a game, set the game to Closed first.
+> **Usage note:**  Before stopping a game, set the game to Closed first and wait for open instances to complete {.is-success}
-{.is-success}

 ### Setting a game to Closed status